 True-Up Adjustment and Interest True-Up Adjustment workpapers, and

-Summary of High and Low Voltage split for Forecast Plant addition workpapers
+Summary of High and Low Voltage split for Forecast Plant addition workpapers.

 Data cells within the Formula Rate Spreadsheet that are color coded green are manual inputs based on the workpapers and/or FERC Form 1 data that are external to the Formula Rate Spreadsheet.